 Freejack (1992) Directed by Geoff Murphy.
 With Emilio Estevez, Mick Jagger, Rene Russo and Anthony Hopkins.

-Thanks to his success as a leading member of the ‘brat pack’ in the mid-to-late 1980’s, Emilio Estevez is cast centre-stage, as a racing car driver, clutched from the jaws of death and transported 18-years into a typically bleak vision of the future.
-A future in which Mick Jagger delivers some of the worst acting in a mainstream film ever.
+Thanks to his success as a leading member of the ‘brat pack’ in the mid-to-late 1980’s, Emilio Estevez is cast centre-stage, as a racing car driver, clutched from the jaws of death and transported 18-years into a dystopian future.
+A future in which Mick Jagger delivers some of the worst acting ever captured on film.

 Jagger isn’t the root of the problem here, though.
 For starters, the script is a stinker – devoid of ingenuity, while the direction is stock and unimaginative.
 Estevez is a willing lead, if not slightly bland, and some of the set-pieces are notable for looking expensive, with enough stunts, chases and explosions to edit a half-decent looking trailer.
 In the context of the film, however, they do little to detract from the boredom.